sirrazor05/cloud/data_analyst/sql.md

 - **Durability:**
   Once a transaction commits, changes are permanent, even if the system crashes.

-### How Does Indexing Work Under the Hood? <a name="indexing"></a>

-- An **index** is a data structure (usually a B-tree or sometimes a hash) that the database uses to quickly locate rows without scanning the entire table.
-- It stores keys (indexed column values) along with pointers to the corresponding data rows.
-- When you run a query with a `WHERE` clause on an indexed column, the database uses the index to jump directly to matching rows, drastically reducing search time.
-- Indexes speed up read operations but can slow down write operations (`INSERT`, `UPDATE`, `DELETE`) because the index also needs updating.

 ### How Do You Handle Performance Optimization in SQL?<a name="performance-optimization"></a>

 - **Use Indexes Wisely**